MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 1. Some drawings are performed in the buffer.
 2. A ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.
 3. The strategy calls ``LLUI_DISPLAY_IMPL_flush()``.
-4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()``: swap the back buffer and the frame buffer.
+4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()``: swap the back buffer and the front buffer.
-5. As soon as the display *uses* the new display frame buffer (the new back buffer is now freed), the BSP has to launch a copy of the new frame buffer to the new back buffer (use the bounding box).
+5. As soon as the display *uses* the new front buffer (the new back buffer is now freed), the BSP has to launch a copy of the new front buffer to the new back buffer (use the bounding box).
 6. At soon as the copy is done (the copy may be asynchronous), the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the new back buffer address.
 7. The Graphics Engine is now unlocked.
 8. Some drawings are performed in the back buffer.